-Many people find that mixing a protein powder or liquid into their water and drinking it throughout the day gives them a day-long boost and minimizes the chances of stimulating appetite due to being too strong all at once.
-Ask the staff in the office for recommendations on favorites of our patients.
+Many people find that mixing a protein powder or liquid into their water and drinking it throughout the day gives them a day-long boost and minimizes the

 4. Never Snack!!

 Snacking is defined as eating when your body isn't chemically hungry (ie eating when your blood sugar feels normal) and is one of the most common reasons why people re-gain weight.
 You may feel as though you can snack and lose weight anyway in the beginning.
 But the weight will come back if you snack, even if you don't eat more than you did before.
 The weight will come right back on and you will never have the opportunity to lose weight as easily ever again.